awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Monitoring.md

 1. In the navigation pane, choose **Instances**\.

-1. Click the name of the DB instance you want to monitor to see its details\.
+1. Choose the name of the DB instance you want to monitor to see its details\.

 1. In the Cloudwatch section, choose one of the following options from **Monitoring** for how you want to view your metrics:
    + **Cloudwatch** – Shows a summary of CloudWatch metrics\.
 Each metric includes a graph showing the metric monitored over a specific time span\.
 For more information, see [Monitoring with Amazon CloudWatch](MonitoringOverview.md#monitoring-cloudwatch)\.